Coming to Ireland

 On successful completion of your ISD registration, you will be issued with an Irish Residency Permit (IRP) card which is your registration certificate.
 This will be sent to you by post/mail within 10 working days.
 This is valid for one year, or for single semester students, until the end of their course.
 Your IRP card is a very important document and you must carry it with you at all times.

-If you do not receive the card within 10 working days, contact ISD at immigrationsupport@justice.ie with your full name, registration number (if available), nationality and date of birth.
+If you do not receive the card within 10 working days, contact ISD on their Digital Contact Centre with your full name, registration number (if available), nationality and date of birth, and log a query there.

-A new online Registration Renewal system is currently in place for Dublin-based students.
-This means all Dublin-based students looking to renew their registration will no longer have to book an appointment and attend the registration office in person.
-If you live outside Dublin you should contact your local immigration office to arrange a time to register.
+This means all students nationwide looking to renew their registration will no longer have to book an appointment and attend the registration office in person.

 Prepare to renew online by registering through the INIS Online renewal application portal.